-As stated above, this approach does not try to make communication survive renumbering.
-However, the fact that a ULID might be used with a different locator over time open up the possibility that communication between two ULIDs might continue to work after one or both of those ULIDs are no longer reachable as locators, for example due to a renumbering event.
+But IP addresses are also used as ULID, and making the communication survive locators becoming invalid can potentially cause some confusion at the upper layers.
+The fact that a ULID might be used with a different locator over time open up the possibility that communication between two ULIDs might continue to work after one or both of those ULIDs are no longer reachable as locators, for example due to a renumbering event.
 This opens up the possibility that the ULID (or at least the prefix on which it is based) is reassigned to another site while it is still being used (with another locator) for existing communication.